The Forbidden History of Heavenly Mother

 In the beginning was the womb, and the womb was with woman, and the womb was the world.

-Most sculptures from the Paleolithic era are female, characterized by exaggerated sexual features—enlarged breasts and eternal pregnant bellies—yet lacking facial detail.
 Erich Neumann, a German analytical psychologist and student of Carl Jung, observed in The Great Mother:

 “Of the Stone Age sculptures known to us, there are fifty-five female figures and only five male figures.
 The male figures, of youths, are atypical and poorly executed, hence it is certain that they had no significance for the cult.
 This fits in with the secondary character of the male godhead, who appeared only later in the history of religions and derived his divine rank from his mother, the Goddess.”
 (The Great Mother: An Analysis of the Archetype, trans.
 Ralph Manheim, Princeton University Press, 1963 [orig.
 1955])

-Another writer described her vividly:
+Another writer described one famous female figure vividly:

 “Bulging, bulbous, bubbling, Venus of Willendorf, bent over by her own belly, tends the hot pot of nature.
 She is eternally pregnant.
 She broods, in all senses.
 She is hen, nest, egg.”
-(Camille Paglia, Sexual Personae: Art and Decadence from Nefertiti to Emily Dickinson (New Haven: Yale University Press, 1990), p.
+(Camille Paglia, Sexual Personae: Art and Decadence from Nefertiti to Emily Dickinson, New Haven: Yale University Press, 1990, p.
 5.)

-“...trapped in her wavy, watery body.
+“…trapped in her wavy, watery body.
 She must listen and learn from something beyond and yet within her.
 The Venus of Willendorf, blind, tongueless, brainless, armless, knock-kneed, seems a depressing model of gender.
 Yet woman is depressed, pressed down, by earth’s gravitation, calling us back to her bosom.”
-(Camille Paglia, Sexual Personae: Art and Decadence from Nefertiti to Emily Dickinson (New Haven: Yale University Press, 1990), p.
+(Camille Paglia, Sexual Personae: Art and Decadence from Nefertiti to Emily Dickinson, New Haven: Yale University Press, 1990, p.
 7.)

 As Erich Neumann explains: